Azure-Samples/azure-cosmos-db-graph-gremlindotnet-getting-started/README.md

     nuget install Gremlin.Net
     ```

+## Input your database identifiers

+The program will take the database connection parameters from the environment variables.
+You'll need to specify the following variables:
+- `Host`: The endpoint to your Gremlin database.
+This has the following format `xxxx.gremlin.cosmos.azure.com`
+- `PrimaryKey`: Your unique access key to your database.
+This is a long, secure combination of characters and numbers.
+- `DatabaseName`: The name of your database that groups your containers.
+- `ContainerName`: The name of the container, also known as graph, where your data is direclty stored.

+You can set an environment variable like this:
+- Powershell: `$env:YourVariable="value"`
+- CMD: `setx YourVariable="value"`

 ## Code
 The following dictionary, under `Program.cs`, includes all the Gremlin queries that will be executed serially:
 ```cs